ljfranklin/terraform-resource/README.md

 Depending on the context, the `put` step will perform one of three actions:

 **Create:**
-If the state file does not exist, `put` will create all the IaaS resources specified by `terraform.source`.
+If the state file does not exist, `put` will create all the IaaS resources specified by `terraform_source`.
 It then uploads the resulting state file using the configured `storage` driver.

 **Update:**
-If the state file already exists, `put` will update the IaaS resources to match the desired state specified in `terraform.source`.
+If the state file already exists, `put` will update the IaaS resources to match the desired state specified in `terraform_source`.
 It then uploads the updated state file.

 **Destroy:**
 If the `destroy` action is specified, `put` will destroy all IaaS resources specified in the state file.
 It then deletes the state file using the configured `storage` driver.

-#### Parameters
+#### Put Parameters

 * `terraform_source`: *Required if absent under `source`.* See description under `source.terraform_source`.